numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 We also have to **deal with unsuccessful trials**, that is a run that did not reach a target.
 We then record the number of function evaluations till the algorithm is stopped.
 We denote the respective random variable :math:`\mathrm{RT}^{\rm us}(n,f_\theta,\theta,f^{\rm target}_\theta)`.

 In order to come up with a meaningful way to compare algorithms having different probability of success (that is different probability to reach a target), we consider the conceptual **restart algorithm**: We assume that an algorithm, say called A, has a strictly positive probability |ps| to successfully solve a problem (that is to reach the associated target).
 The restart-A algorithm consists in restarting A till the problem is solved.
-The running time of the restart-A algorithm equals
+The runtime of the restart-A algorithm equals

 .. math::
 	:nowrap: